Automatic language translation

 An act or omission deemed prejudicial to the effective carrying out of justice procedures or any government operations (ANZSOC, 2011).
 Includes the BOCSAR categories of breach AVO, escape custody, breach bail conditions, fail to appear, resist/hinder officer.

-Within the Crime Mapping Tool there are two age bands for offenders: juveniles (10 - 17 years) and adults (18 years or more).
-There are two age bands for victims: child/juveniles (0 - 17 years) and adults (18 years or more).
+Within the Crime Mapping Tool there are two age bands for offenders: young people (10 - 17 years) and adults (18 years or more).
+There are two age bands for victims: child/young people (0 - 17 years) and adults (18 years or more).

 If you require different age bands, please contact us.